TallBlondMan/aws_eks_cluster/modules/eks_vpc/README.md

 # Module for creating VPC for the needs of EKS cluster

-This will create 2 private + 2 public subnets with /24 masks
+This module will create a VPC with specified number of private and public bubnets

-Plan is for it to be 'variablized' and do more in future
+It will then devide the vpc into desired sized subnets